The holiday season is in full swing.

 9. Don’t Focus Solely On Your Budget

-Sticking to your budget is super important for your wallet, but keep in mind why you’re attending events, buying gifts and travelling to visit friends and family.
+Sticking to your budget is super important for your wallet, but keep in mind why you’re attending events, buying gifts and traveling to visit friends and family.

 Don’t buy a gift for someone just because it fits your budget.
 Instead, try to find something that fits the person perfectly while still fitting within your budget.